wgzgithub/VeTra/README.md

 4.WCCsizeCutoff - The minimum size of weakly connective components.

-5.graphClusterCutoff -  a threshold for the inconsistency coefficients (or inconsistent values) of nodes in the tree(agglomerative clusters from linkages)

-6.WCCsizeCutoff -

-7.trajectoryClusterSize -
+5.Clusternumber - Maxmium clusters for hireachy cluster.
+It equals to how many pathways can be found.

-8.outfolder - A absolute or relative path for output.
+6.outfolder - A absolute or relative path for output.

 # Output

-1.There are 6 csv format files including shortest path and clusters for embeeding graph.

-2.cluster_x_cell_select.txt - a txt file of cell selection data for each cluster.("x" is order number of cluster)

-3.cluster_x_pseudotime - a txt file of pseudotime data with N time points in the same order as the N cells for each cluster.("x" is order number of cluster)
+1. Some figiurs for pathways with pseudo time.

+2. Some files record the pathways containing cell indexs.

+3. Some files record the pseudo time for each single pathway.